 Disadvantages include increased incidence of suction loss (which may necessitate that the procedure be aborted) and difficulty with enhancements (additional surgeries to correct residual refractive error).

-Phakic IOLs are lens implants that are used to treat moderate to high (eg, 6 to 20 diopters) of myopia with or without astigmatism in patients as an alternative to laser vision correction.
-Phakic IOLs achieve superior vision compared to laser vision correction because they do not alter the corneal curvature.
+Phakic IOLs are lens implants that are used to treat moderate to high (eg, 4 to 20 diopters) of myopia with or without astigmatism in patients as an alternative to laser vision correction.
+Phakic IOLs achieve superior visual quality compared to laser vision correction because they do not alter the corneal curvature.
 Also, there is no risk of corneal ectasia since this is additive technology and no corneal stromal tissue is ablated.
 Unlike in cataract surgery, the patient’s natural lens is not removed.
 The phakic IOL is inserted directly anterior or posterior to the iris through an incision in the eye.
 This procedure is intraocular surgery and must be done in an operating room.

 Advantages of corneal inlays are improved near vision with a 1- to 2-line decrease in distance vision in the corrected eye.
 Also, corneal inlays can be surgically removed if desired.